appium/appium/docs/en/appium-setup/real-devices.md

 can find information about this in the [Apple documentation](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/TestingYouriOSApp/TestingYouriOSApp.html).

-Appium will attempt to install your app using Fruitstrap, but it is often easier to pre-install your app using Xcode to ensure there are no problems.
+Appium will attempt to install your app using Fruitstrap, but it is often easier to pre-install your app using Xcode to ensure there are no problems (see the [iOS deploy](ios-deploy.md) doc for more information).

 ### Running your tests with Appium